max-cmoa/browsersync-reload-browser-test/README.md

   * **gulpfile.js directory** contains abstracted gulp tasks for making the production version of this theme.

       **gulpfile.js/tasks** contains files which each handle a task for a related file or directory.
      **gulpfile.js/index.js** is used to require all of the tasks in the tasks directory

-  *  **page-templates directory** contains custom page templates
+  *  **page-templates directory** contains custom page templates to give a different look and feel for a page.
+Always choose one from the Page editor found in **/wp-admin > dashboard > Pages > Page Attributes >
+  Template > select home-page from drop down**.

-  *  **post-templates directory** contains custom post templates
+  *  **post-templates directory** contains custom post templates to give a different look and feel for a post **/wp-admin > dashboard > Posts > Post Attributes > Template > select zebra from drop down.**.

     **partial-templates directory** for partials to be included on multiple pages or posts.
         **partial-templates/footers directory** contains footer partials